cmkilger/JSONCons/README.md

 **JSONCons** is a Swift package for working with JSON data using Objective-C and Swift.
 It provides an easy way to parse, query, and extract values from JSON structures using JSONPath queries.

-This package includes an Objective-C class, `JCJSON`, which represents a parsed JSON structure and allows for efficient querying and manipulation of JSON data.
+This package includes an Objective-C class, `JCJSON` (`JSON` in Swift), which represents a parsed JSON structure and allows for efficient querying and manipulation of JSON data.

 ## Features